IngmarFalk/ooad-a2/README.md

 ## The Test Report

-The test report is an automatically generated table derived from the output of the `cargo test` command piped into the `test_results` file via the command: `cargo test > test_results`
+The test report is an automatically generated table derived from the output of the `cargo test` command piped into the `test_results` file via the command: `cargo test > test_results`.
+After that you can generate the report by running `python test.py` (requires python 3.10).